 Refining and Marketing

-The Company's Marketing group is focused on enhancing the netback price of its production.
-It manages the transportation and marketing of crude oil for its upstream operations.
-It also manages the marketing of its natural gas, which is primarily sold to industrials, other producers and energy marketing companies.
+Cenovus's marketing activities are focused on managing the netback price of the Company's production, including third-party purchases and sales of crude oil and natural gas.
+Its crude oil marketing activities are focused on sale of production and management of condensate supply, inventory and storage.
+Cenovus also manages the marketing of its natural gas, which is primarily sold to industrials, other producers and energy marketing companies.

 Cenovus Energy Inc